-- Know the difference between brown bears and black bears. - Know when you are in bear habitat and look for clues that bears may be present. - Keep a clean camp. - Travel in a group; make noise if bears are likely to be present and visibility is limited. - Never approach bears. - Know how to interpret bear behavior. - Identify yourself as a human and do not run; slowly increase your distance from the bear. - Never feed bears.
+- Know the difference between brown bears and black bears - Know when you are in bear habitat and look for clues that bears may be present - Keep a clean camp - Travel in a group; make noise if bears are likely to be present and visibility is limited - Never approach bears - Know how to interpret bear behavior - Identify yourself as a human and do not run; slowly increase your distance from the bear - Never feed bears

-There are black bears that live in the area around Lost Lake Scout Camp, but it is NOT necessary to bring your personal firearms to camp.
+There are black bears that live in the area around Lost Lake Scout Camp.
 If needed, staff can distribute bear spray (statistically much better) to Scoutmasters.